inkarkat/vim-SearchHighlighting/README.md

                             cWORD: current WORD under cursor
                             line:  current text in line, excluding indent and trailing whitespace
                             exactline:  exact current line
+                            from-cursor:only consider the text from the beginning of the line up to the cursor; ignore text before the cursor
+                            to-cursor:  only consider the text from the cursor to the end of the line
                             selection:  only highlight selected text, in normal mode, nothing is selected
                             *-iw:       allow for variations in whitespace (also newline characters, i.e. allow a match
                                         distributed over multiple lines), and
                                         ignore any comment prefixes (e.g. /*, #),
                                         too.
                             *-nw:       allow for variations in whitespace and also direct concatenation of lines (i.e. without
                                         any whitespace in between)

     :NoSearchAutoHighlighting[!]
                             Turn off automatic highlighting.
 With [!], also turn